Operation Atlas: The operation

 The operation was a failure from the start due to intelligence gathered earlier by the local authorities about German operations in the area due to the defection of Abwehr agent Erich Vermehren earlier in February 1944, mismanagement of the parachute drop, and the cold reception their presence in the area encountered from local Palestinian Arabs.

-On the night of 6 October 1944, the five unit members parachuted from a captured B17 Flying Fortress flown by Luftwaffe KG 200 over the Jericho region in Wadi Qelt.
+On the night of 6 October 1944, the five unit members parachuted from a captured B-17 Flying Fortress flown by Luftwaffe KG 200 over the Jericho region in Wadi Qelt.
 Their equipment included submachine guns, dynamite, radio equipment, a duplicating machine, a German-Arabic dictionary, 5,000 Pound sterling in different currencies and explosives.
 It was the discovery of these dispersed cargo boxes on 9 October that alerted the British to the fact an operation was underway.

 The unit was dropped in different locations near Jericho, and most of their equipment scattered around those locations.
 Hasan Salama, who was injured during the parachuting, began heading towards Jerusalem after he landed.
 Abdul Latif and two Germans hid in a cave in Wadi Qelt.

 Both local people recommended by the Mufti, Nafith and Ali Bey al-Husseini, refused to provide any support to the commando.
 Later, during his interrogation by the police, Abdul Latif claimed that Ali Bey had stated that "he was not mad enough to provide them any support".
 He added that Nafith Bey had explained to him that they were not aware of the political relationship between Arabs and British and that it was a terrible mistake to participate to such an adventure with Germans.